Kaboom242/quillquest-stories/Golemheart/StoryChecklist.md

 ### Finalize
 - Write to Chapter document (e.g., Chapter###.md)
 - Do a polishing step on the final Draft using the passing critique.
-- Rune one last critique of the chapter being brutally honest looking for any flaw.
+- Run one last critique of the chapter being brutally honest looking for any flaw.

 ---